BSC-ES/providentia/docs/source/FAQ.md

   $ module --ignore-cache load "Miniconda3/23.9.0-0"
 ```

-To avoid this issue, remember that you need to edit your .bashrc file in /home/bsc/{username} as specified in the [Connection setup section](Connection-setup)
+To avoid this issue, remember that your .bashrc file in /home/bsc/{username} needs to be as specified in the [Connection setup section](Connection-setup)

 ## Could not load the Qt platform plugin "xcb" on HPC